Editor’s Note: This marketing infographic is part of our 25 part series.

-This next level is where things might get a little complicated, because there’s so many differentiations of search terms to consider relative to your keywords, that you’ll want to cancel out by listing them as negative keywords at your ad group level.
+This next level is where things might get a little complicated.
+There are lots of differentiations of search terms to consider relative to your keywords.
+You’ll want to cancel them out by listing them as negative keywords at your ad group level.

 But more importantly, ad group level negative keywords help you reduce internal competition.

 And you do this by making sure your short tail keywords aren’t stealing impressions from your long tail keywords.

 The ad group level is as specific as it gets when tailoring your negative keywords.

 We recommend taking a granulated approach to creating the ad groups by using SKAGs.

 This means having an ad group with just one keyword, but more negative keywords that our crab will eat.

 Also, try to include different match types (more on these below) in that ad group for the keyword also.